 It is pretty easy to register a club.
-There are four easy steps:
+There are five easy steps:

 1. Find nine other students to be a member and a staff or faculty advisor and fill out the Online Club Registration Form.
 Note: You must have a reliable Primary Contact!
 You can always add or change information on that online form after you have established the club.